Serious crash on Hawke’s Bay Expressway near Hastings blocks road

 “The road is blocked and motorists are advised to take an alternate route,” the police statement said.

-A St John spokesman said St John staff were currently on the scene of the crash with three ambulances and a rapid response vehicle.
+A St John spokesman said they responded with four ambulances, one manager and one rapid response vehicle.

+Four people were taken to Hawke’s Bay Hospital, one in a critical condition and three in a serious condition

 MORE TO COME